 3. Investment: Short term liquid investment or business investment of the excess money of the company

 A company needs to undertake entirely new projects which are called greenfield projects.
 Brownfield projects are the projects in which some activity has already taken place or some assets are already existing.
 These new projects result in a huge cash requirement of a business.
 They greatly impact the liquidity of a company.
-They may have longer gestation period.
-At the concept stage as well as till the project starts running which smooth cash flow generation, this activities associated with many risks.
+They may have a longer gestation period.
+At the concept, stage as well as till the project starts running which smooth cash flow generation, these activities associated with many risks.

 A company needs to form strategic alliances with the business stakeholders in order to get certain mileage.
 This could be contractual or equity-based.
-The could also be based on a simple Memorandum of understanding (MOU).
-A company required to form a joint venture to acquire technology, brand, etc. It may required to forge a business Alliance to secure sale, supply, manpower, etc as well.
+They could also be based on a simple Memorandum of understanding (MOU).
+A company required to form a joint venture to acquire technology, brand, etc. It may require to forge a business Alliance to secure a sale, supply, manpower, etc as well.

-Also, Apohan helps company in identification of the various stakeholders for long term relationships such as franchisee through franchise agreement, licencee through licensing contract, distribution channel partners through distribution agreement, suppliers through procurement agreement, long term clients true offtake agreement, technology providers through technology transfer agreement, intellectual property providers or brand providers through royalty contracts.
-Apohan helps a business in formulation of specific custom contracts for a custom requirement of a business.
+Also, Apohan helps the company in the identification of the various stakeholders for long term relationships such as franchisee through a franchise agreement, licensee through licensing contract, distribution channel partners through a distribution agreement, suppliers through procurement agreement, long term clients true offtake agreement, technology providers through technology transfer agreement, intellectual property providers or brand providers through royalty contracts.
+Apohan helps a business in the formulation of specific custom contracts for a custom requirement of a business.

-Apohan helps company in formulation of a local or foreign equity for contractual joint venture.
+Apohan helps the company in the formulation of local or foreign equity for the contractual joint venture.
 Apohan identifies the partner, prepare the financial model, negotiate the relationship, prepare the contract draft, etc.

 Risk & cost analysis

-A business needs to to prepare a financial model to check various assumptions, to run various possible scenarios, to compute various sensitivities.
-A business needs to analyse the competition to win the tender or to at least to appear as a serious bidder in the industry.
+A business needs to prepare a financial model to check various assumptions, run various possible scenarios, to compute various sensitivities.
+A business needs to analyse the competition to win the tender or to at least appear as a serious bidder in the industry.

 FDI & equity alliance

-Many tenders (especially the public private partnership (PPP)tenders) require a business to form and equity alliance and to incorporate a special purpose vehicle.
-This involves preparation of a share holding agreement.
+Many tenders (especially the public-private partnership (PPP)tenders) require a business to form an equity alliance and to incorporate a special purpose vehicle.
+This involves the preparation of a shareholding agreement.
 In many tenders, a company may involve a foreign partner with foreign direct investment.
 It would involve a lot of FDI related activities.